akseidel/pywordletool/README.md

 #### Word Ranking Method

-* The five-letter words are assigned a rank according to how common the letters are in the English Wordle words.
+* The five-letter words are assigned a rank according to how common the letters are in the Wordle possible solution words.
 The 'Occurrence' method does not consider where letters occur in the word.
 The 'Position' method considers the letter's position.
 The 'Both' method adds the other two rank values.
 This helper presents the ranked words from the lowest rank to the highest rank.
 The word list always shows scrolled to the highest ranking words at its bottom.
 Scroll the list upwards to see the lower ranking words.

+* Checking the **Classic Ranking** option ranks according to the Classic 2309 Wordle solutions letter frequency.
+When **Classic Ranking** is not checked ranks are assigned according to the Classic+ solutions letter frequency.

 * Word rank represents relative occurrence probability; however, any word matching the filter could be the Wordle word regardless of its rank.